randrews/dovetail/README.md

 (details inside)

-This test contains a functional FubuMVC application and we will ask you to extend the application using C#, JavaScript, CSS and HTML
+This test contains a functional FubuMVC application and we will ask you to extend the application using C#, JavaScript, CSS and HTML.
+Currently, it is not compatible with VS2013.
+Please use VS2012 if possible.